NicoVIII/url-rotation-browser-extension/README.md

 "Remote Containers: Rebuild and Reopen in Container" command from the command palette (if you don't know how to open it: View > Command Palette...).

-To get a first look at the structure of the code, you can take the CodeTour "introduction" which is part of the repo.
-The CodeTour extension is already installed inside of the devcontainer.
-To take the tour run the "CodeTour: Start Tour" command.
-The tour will try to explain the structure of the code to you.
-Please consider giving feedback on this, because it is one of the first times I tried something like that, or even provide PRs with improvements <3

 ### Work with the code
 When you want to start working with the code, you can build this project and enter watch mode with `dotnet run watch`.